Interview with Xavier Oury, founder of Vialala, a participative travel agency

 Could you introduce yourself and tell us why you decided to set up your company?

 Hello, I’m Xavier Oury, and with my partner Yan Tamalet we founded Vialala, the first travel network between private individuals.
 This isn’t our first entrepreneurial project, and we’ve already been involved in France’s broadband adventure.
 Both passionate about travel, we wanted to create the first player in the travel sector to take 100% account of the evolution of services in general towards the provision between private individuals of services previously reserved for companies.
-Vialala is the first platform to enable the design and resale of tailor-made trips between private individuals.
-Of course, Vialala is an Atout France-accredited travel operator under French law, and we guarantee all services booked on our platform; flights, local transport, accommodation, activities, it’s possible to create and offer complete trips, and above all tailor-made travel becomes a right and not the prerogative of the luxury sector.
-Because with Vialala.com, every trip is personalized and created with the help of a local expert, giving you access to the best addresses in the jungle of Do It Yourself offers that the Internet has become.
+As a result, Vialala is the first platform to enable the design and resale of tailor-made trips between private individuals.
+Of course, Vialala is an Atout France-accredited travel operator under French law, and we guarantee all the services booked on our platform: flights, local transport, accommodation, activities, it’s possible to create complete trips and offer them, and above all, tailor-made travel becomes a right and not the prerogative of the luxury sector.
+Because with Vialala.com, all trips are personalized and created with the help of a local expert, giving you access to the best addresses in the jungle of Do It Yourself offers that the Internet has become.

 Could you tell us a little about expatriation, and in particular the countries you’ve lived in?

-I’ve personally lived abroad for several periods of my life: for example, I spent just under 2 years in Taiwan during my work placement, and more recently I lived in Morocco for around 5 years.
-I have also lived in London on several occasions for shorter periods.
+I’ve personally lived abroad for several periods of my life: for example, I spent just under 2 years in Taiwan as part of my cooperative program, and more recently I lived in Morocco for around 5 years.
+I’ve also lived in London on several occasions for shorter periods.
 Expatriation is always an enriching life experience on every level.
-When you like to travel as a bonus, you get a taste for discovering new cultures, exploring nature, or taking part in certain sporting and cultural activities.
-And you learn a lot, you experience a lot of different things.
+When you enjoy traveling as a bonus, you develop a taste for discovering new cultures, exploring nature, or taking part in certain sporting and cultural activities.
+And you learn a lot and experience many different things.

 How can I organize my vacations abroad or become a travel agent with your site?

-Organizing your vacation abroad with us couldn’t be easier.
+It couldn’t be easier to organize your vacation abroad with us.
 On vialala.com, we put you in touch with the Travel Planner best suited to your needs (language, destination, interests, etc.) by allowing you to explore the travel ideas of the community’s Travel Planners.
-Then we’ll discuss your stay with you until it’s completely customized , and all you have to do is book.
-Thanks to our peer-to-peer system, you get a 100% tailor-made holiday at the same price as if you had done all the research yourself.
-It’s a huge time-saver, and an undeniable cost-saver.
+Then you can discuss together until you’ve completely customized your stay , and all you have to do is book.
+Thanks to our peer-to-peer system, you get a 100% tailor-made holiday at the same price as if you’d done all the research yourself.
+It’s a huge time-saver, and an indisputable money-saver.

 To become an independent Travel Planner, all you have to do is fill in your Travel Planner profile.
-The next step is to create an initial idea for a trip, to be validated together before launching; each service is clearly presented to travelers, and the related services are detailed, along with prices.
-Once the offer has been published, the next step is to promote it, usually via social networks.
-As part of our launch, we are also investing in traditional online advertising for the most promising offers.
+Each service is clearly presented to travelers, and all related services and prices are detailed.
+Once the offer has been published, all that remains is to promote it, usually via social networks.
+As part of our launch, we also invest in traditional online advertising for the most promising offers.

 What advice would you give to a young expatriate in Taiwan or elsewhere?

 First of all, always behave with respect for the culture of your hosts, for example by not staying only among French speakers.
-On the contrary, socialize with your colleagues and be open to meeting new people.
-And do all you can to make your daily life as “local” as possible.
-This state of mind will enable you to make the most of this unique period of your life.
+On the contrary, get to know your colleagues and be open to meeting new people.
+And make sure your daily life is as “local” as possible.
+This state of mind will enable you to make the most of this unique period in your life.

 Do you have specific advice about life in Asia?